hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 I am planning to add more database examples in the database playground repository in the future.
 Currently, I am thinking of [Apache Druid](https://druid.apache.org/) and [Clickhouse](https://clickhouse.com/) to get some more realistic OLAP examples.
 Most techniques that we will cover will be useful for both OLTP and OLAP.
 In some cases, we will see that they work only on one type of database.
-This is usually because OLAP database try to be smarter—since they don't intend respond within milliseconds, they can take more time to optimize query execution.
+This is usually because OLAP database try to be smarter—since they don't need to respond within milliseconds, they can take more time to optimize query execution.
 The benefit of this is that a poorly written query can perform well on OLAP.
 The negative is that fine-tuning the query might not always work because the query optimizer might translate it to the same plan as the suboptimal one.

-If you are interested in a more in-depth theoretical discussion of databases, I strongly recommend that you read [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppmann.
+If you are interested in a more in-depth theoretical discussion of different database types, I strongly recommend that you read [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppmann.
 It is by far the best book on (not only) databases that I have read so far.

 ### Isn't SQL declarative?
 You might have heard that SQL is a declarative language–you tell the database what you want, and it figures out how to get it.
 We will see that how you write your queries can have a substantial impact on performance.
-Some people argue that this means that SQl is not declarative, while others say that it is, but that the declarativity does not guarantee that the database will always choose the best plan, regardless of how you write the query.
+Some people argue that this means that SQL is not declarative, while others say that it is, but that the declarativity does not guarantee that the database will always choose the best plan, regardless of how you write the query.
 There is a nice [discussion](https://softwareengineering.stackexchange.com/questions/200319/is-sql-declarative) about this on StackExchange.
 We won't delve into this here.
-We will demonstrate that how you write your queries impacts performance, and that is what matters.
+Let's rather demonstrate that how you write your queries impacts performance.

 ### Understand your data
 Databases make assumptions about your data.
 Tons of smart people have spent years optimizing and testing databases